 Pink Lint – Cockey rhyming slang for ‘Skint’.
 As in no money.
 Many Non-League clubs could fall under this particular description.

-Pizza Cup – A moniker given to the Football League Trophy, sponsored by, unsurprisingly, an overpriced US takeaway firm.
-Once fairly well regarded amongst FL members as it was a bit of a laugh and resulted in a Wembley final.
-This has changed since the PL began paying vast sums of money to pollute it with their hordes of stockpiled kids under the guise of ‘Improving English football’.
-As a result, few people now bother spectating…
+Pizza Cup – A moniker given to the Football League Trophy, sponsored by, unsurprisingly, an overpriced US takeaway firm ‘Papa Johns’.
+Once fairly well regarded amongst FL members as it was a bit of a laugh and resulted in a Wembley final, this has changed since the PL began paying vast sums of money to pollute it with their hordes of stockpiled kids under the guise of ‘Improving English football’.
+As a result, few people now bother spectating in the early rounds, although interest does increase somewhat when Wembley looms into view, as seen by the more than 15000 fans we took to the final in 2022.

 Plough, The – Until recently, a much maligned public house situated opposite the Borough Sports ground on Gander Green Lane.
 Now closed forever after a very brief resurrection.
 Currently being converted into flats & other housing, much to Totts chargrin.
 Still, at least they didn’t demolish it entirely…